Vishalra-i/Vishalra-i/README.md

 # Welcome to Vishal's GitHub Profile! 👋

 ## 💫 About Me:
--    I am a passionate fullstack developer with expertise in the MERN stack (MongoDB, Express.js, React.js, Node.js).
+-    I am a passionate fullstack developer with expertise in the MERN stack (MongoDB, Express.js, React.js, Node.js) and NextJs.
 My goal is to leverage my skills and experiences to develop innovative and user-friendly web applications that make a positive impact.
 - 👯 I’m looking to collaborate on fullstack projects.
 - 🌱 I’m currently learning advanced Nodejs and AWS.
 - 💬 Ask me about JavaScript, React, Next.js, Node.js, AWS, and any general software development questions.